HashHubTokyo/docker-monacoind/README.md

-# docker-monacoind
+# docker-bitcoind
-Monacoin wallet on Docker.
+Bitcoin wallet on Docker.